Dear Fellow Investor:

 ETFs are subject to investment advisory fees and other expenses, which will be indirectly paid by the Fund.
 As a result, your cost of investing in the Fund will be higher than the cost of investing directly in the ETFs and may be higher than other mutual funds that invest directly in fixed income securities.
 Certain restrictions of the 1940 Act may limit the Fund’s assets that can be invested in any one ETF.
 This limit may prevent the Fund from allocating its investments in the manner the Adviser considers optimal or cause the Adviser to select an investment other than that which the Adviser considers optimal.
 The strategy of investing in ETFs could affect the timing, amount and character of distributions and may increase the amount of taxes paid.

 Covered call ETFs receive premiums from the call options they sell but limit their opportunity to profit from an increase in the value of the underlying stock.
-If the underlying stock declines more that the option premium received by the ETF, there will be a loss on the overall position.
+If the underlying stock declines more than the option premium received by the ETF, there will be a loss on the overall position.
 Covered call ETFs are also subject to the risks of investing in equity securities.

 BTS Dividend Aristocrats Equities are considered based on their ability to have increased year-over-year dividend payments for the past 10-15 years or longer.